 The proposed legislation, General Assembly Raised Bill No. 6959, aims to amend Section 7-147f of the general statutes concerning the approval process for solar energy systems in historic districts.
 The bill introduces new language that stipulates that a historic district commission must issue a certificate of appropriateness for the installation of solar energy systems unless it can be demonstrated that such installation would substantially impair the historic character and appearance of the district.
-Specifically, the bill clarifies that a solar energy system installed on a roof surface facing the rear of the property cannot be deemed to impair the district's historic character.
+Specifically, the bill clarifies that a solar energy system installed on a roof surface facing the rear of the lot cannot be deemed to impair the district's character.

 Statutes affected: Raised Bill: 7-147f